Ephigênio de Freitas

-Ephigênio de Freitas Bahiense (10 September 1918 – 21 June 1980), also known as Ephigênio de Freitas or by the nickname Geninho, was a Brazilian professional footballer and manager, who played as a midfielder.
+Ephigênio de Freitas Bahiense (10 September 1918 – 21 June 1980), also known as Ephigênio de Freitas or by the nickname Geninho, was a Brazilian professional football player and manager, who played as a midfielder.

-Career
+Playing career

 Born in Belo Horizonte, Geninho started with Palestra Itália (now Cruzeiro), defending the club from 1938 to 1940.
 Nicknamed "architect" for his great ability to distribute balls in play, in September 1940, he was traded to Botafogo, a club he defended until 1955, making 422 appearances and scoring 115 goals.

 Managerial career

 Geninho, now referred to as Ephigênio de Freitas, managed Botafogo even before retiring on a few occasions.
 In 1956 he officially took over the team for the first time.
 He then coached Bahia, becoming state champion and one of the coaches of the 1959 Taça Brasil winning campaign alongside Argentine Carlos Volante.
 Due to his job as a police officer, he ended up not coaching the team in the final, and returned to Rio de Janeiro the following year.
 In 1964 he was the champion manager with Botafogo in the Rio-São Paulo Tournament, and also coached Cruzeiro and Palmeiras.